Diabetes Dental Care

 Below is more information about some of the symptoms that could be complications of diabetes:

 When you have diabetes, play close attention to your mouth!
-People with diabetes are more likely to have periodontal disease than people without diabetes because diabetes impairs the immune system and healing response.
+People with diabetes are more likely to have periodontal disease than people without diabetes, because diabetes impairs the immune system and healing response.
 Compared to non-diabetics with periodontal disease, diabetics are likely to lose more teeth.
 In fact, periodontal disease is the sixth leading complication of diabetes.

 Research is also showing that periodontal disease can make it more difficult for diabetics to control their blood sugar levels because periodontal disease is an inflammatory disease and chronic inflammation elevates blood sugar.
 Even on its own, gum disease is extremely unpleasant.
 You can have chronic bad breath, receding gum lines, and infected pus in pockets between your gums and teeth.

 At William J. Holevas D.D.S.
 LTD office, Dr. Holevas and his highly trained staff can treat your gum disease – but we would hate for your problems to become that serious.
 Instead, we encourage bi-annual visits for cleaning and routine examination so you can maintain optimal oral health for life.

 It has been shown that diabetics who keep their condition under control have a better chance of combating infections than those whose health problems are poorly controlled.
 In addition to controlling the condition of diabetes, the importance of maintaining good oral health is essential.
 Meticulous brushing, flossing and possibly using different oral aids such as oral irrigators can help the gum tissue stay healthy.
-Whether you are suffering with diabetes or simply need routine oral care, we invite you to visit our office.
+Whether you are suffering with diabetes or simply need routine oral care, we invite you to visit our office in Elgin, IL.
 We can be reached at 847-742-4214.